 Captain Tiffany Danko, lecturer for the Northeastern University Masters of Homeland Security and Intelligence programs, explores the future of emergency management, including emerging trends and how homeland security professionals can prepare.

 Emergency management professionals are integral components to both public and private organizations.
 From local to national agencies and governments, they promote resiliency in our communities while planning and preparing to respond to crises when needed.

 The many catastrophic disasters that occurred during 2017 and 2018 are a reminder that risk affects everyone—whether that risk presents itself as a hurricane, fire, tornado, cybersecurity breach, or other potential threat.
 It’s not necessary to live where these disasters occurred—in Houston, Texas; San Juan, Puerto Rico; or Paradise, California—to understand why individuals, businesses, and communities need to build a culture of preparedness supported by the Federal Emergency Management Agency (FEMA).

-According to Brock Long, FEMA administrator, “resiliency is more than just strengthening our buildings and other infrastructure, it’s making sure that our citizens have the proper tools and skill sets to reduce the impact of future disasters.”
+According to Brock Long, former FEMA administrator, “resiliency is more than just strengthening our buildings and other infrastructure, it’s making sure that our citizens have the proper tools and skill sets to reduce the impact of future disasters.”

 Emergency management professionals are a keystone in this process—in embracing emerging trends in emergency management and building community and organizational resiliency.
 Risk-based planning, social media use in disaster response, and public-private partnerships are three major trends changing the way we view and manage the technological, social, environmental, and political factors influencing our communities in the coming years.